siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 # pin-pression-gripper-video
 Project of Designing Pin-pression Gripper and Learning its Dexterous Grasping with Online In-hand Adjustment

+In this project, We introduce a novel pin-pression gripper that features adjusting its finger shape to conform to the target object.
+We carefully devise a reinforcement learning algorithm to handle the online grasping skills.

 ## Real-world demos
 We develop a physical prototype of the pin-pression gripper.